 The main organ was completed in 1686.
 It was built by Duyschot and in 1727 expanded by Vater.
 In 1992, Flentrop restored the organ as much as possible to its original state.

 The paintings on the doors of the organ case are by De Lairesse.
-On the main doors there are depictions of King David dancing before the Ark of the Covenant and of the Queeen of Sheba visiting King Solomon.
+On the main doors there are depictions of King David dancing before the Ark of the Covenant and of the Queen of Sheba visiting King Solomon.
 The smaller doors show music instruments which have become a rarity.
-The choir organ was built in 1963 by Flentrop and restored in 2000.